"User onboarding” does not mean what you think it means.

 How are you supposed to have great user onboarding if your team isn't on the same page about what user onboarding is?
 Let's get clear about what user onboarding is, and clear the air about what it isn't.

 🎬 On-demand webinar: Using Jobs to be Done to Improve User OnboardingEnter your email to get the recording and free cheatsheet in your inbox

 User onboarding is the system of actively guiding users to find new value in your product.
 Through this onboarding process, companies make sure the customer will be successful when adopting the product, usually a SaaS product, for the first time.
 The onboarding experience usually includes the initial experience, the training, and finally, the acclimation.
 The final goal of the onboarding experience is achieving the aha moment — the exact instant where the user internalizes the value of the product.

 This onboarding definition works well for two reasons:

 It acknowledges that onboarding extends throughout the user lifecycle.
 It begins before a user even signs up and it extends past the point they convert to a premium account.

 It understands that user onboarding is much more than just showing users how to use your product.
 In order to make users successful, you need to also show them why they need to use it, and give them the help they need to find value.

-In order to effectively apply these principles, you need a lot more than just great UX or a product tour.
-You need to understand your customer, and nudge them to take the appropriate next steps.
+In order to effectively apply these principles, you need a lot more than just a great UX or a product tour.
+You need to understand your customer and nudge them to take the appropriate next steps using onboarding best practices.

-The formula, therefore for great onboarding, is to nudge users to take action via:
+The onboarding process formula, therefore, for great onboarding, is to nudge users to take action via:

 For a more detailed look at how to create a cohesive engagement for new users, check out our guide to cross-channel onboarding.